Chowmein

 The Cantonese term Chow Mein means “fried noodles.”
 The name itself has its meaning, “Chow” means fried whereas “Mein” means noodles.
 This dish consists of boiling noodles, diced chicken, beef, pork, and seafood, as well as a number of different veggies.
 Green peppers, carrots, celery, spring onions, and red onions are a few of the most well-liked ones.
 In a wok, all of the items are stir-fried together.

-Chow mein has a fascinating backstory.
-Chow mein is credited to Shan Gu, a housewife from Jiangsu Province.
+Chow Mein has a fascinating backstory.
+Chow Mein is credited to Shan Gu, a housewife from Jiangsu Province.
 She was preparing lunch for construction workers who were erecting a massive dam to stop the Yellow River from flooding.
 She discovered that food spoiled quickly and easily in the heat.
 Chow mein was created as a result; it can be readily reheated and consumed.
 Noodles are now frequently prepared by stir-frying.

 She made chow mein into one of the most well-liked Chinese dishes, which everyone enjoys, especially children.
 The most popular method of cooking noodles is stir-frying.